-· Protect your neck and face.
-Some of the worst injuries from dog attacks are related to the face, eyes, mouth, and neck - protect those areas of your body as well as you can during the attack to prevent facial scarring, blindness, facial nerve damage, and sometimes-fatal throat injuries.
+- Protect your neck and face.
+Some of the worst injuries from dog attacks are related to the face, eyes, mouth, and neck.
+Protect those areas of your body as well as you can during an attack to prevent facial scarring, vision impairment, facial nerve damage, and potentially fatal throat injuries.
 If you are able, pull your shirt up over your face and cover your face with your arms and hands.
-Bring your chin down to your chest to protect your neck.
+Bring your chin down to your chest to protect your throat.

-· Stay calm.
-Dogs are expert at sensing fear and could become more confident in their attack if they think that they are in charge of the situation.
+- Stay calm.
+Dogs instinctually sense fear and could become more confident in their attack if they think that they are in charge of a situation.
 Staying calm will also allow you to think clearly and make the best choices to protect yourself.

-· Curl into a ball and remain still and silent.
-Your natural reaction may be to fail around and scream for help.
-However, the best reaction is to curl into a tight ball, protecting your face and organs, while remaining quiet.
-Hopefully, the dog will lose interest in you if you and stop his attack.
+- Curl into a ball and remain still and silent.
+Your natural reaction may be to flail around, scream for help, or run.
+However, in many cases it is better to curl into a tight ball, protect your face as described above, while remaining quiet.
+Hopefully, the dog will lose interest in you and stop attacking.
 Struggling against the dog can also cause worse wounds.

-· If someone else is being attack, don't try to pull them away.
+- If someone else is being attacked, don't try to pull them away.
 Instead, try to hit the dog on the back of the neck.
-Trying to pull the victim away will simply create dangerous tear wounds.
+Trying to pull the victim away could create dangerous tear wounds.
 If your own dog is being attacked, do not interfere - it is not worth putting your life at risk.